katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

         win_module:
           name: test name

-- Run the playbook ``ansible-playbook -i hosts testmodule.yml``
+- Run the playbook ``assible-playbook -i hosts testmodule.yml``

-This can be useful for seeing how Ansible runs with the new module end to end.
+This can be useful for seeing how Assible runs with the new module end to end.
 Other possible ways to test the module are shown below.